-Gibbons Creek Reservoir - 2010 Survey Report
+Gibbons Creek Reservoir - 2014 Survey Report

-Inland Fisheries Division
+Inland Fisheries Division - College Station-Houston District

-- Prey species: The prey fish community at Gibbons Creek Reservoir consists primarily of threadfin shad, gizzard shad, and bluegill.
+- Prey species: The prey fish community at Gibbons Creek Reservoir consists primarily of Threadfin Shad, Gizzard Shad, and Bluegill.

-- Catfishes: Substantial blue catfish and channel catfish populations are present in Gibbons Creek Reservoir.
-Blue catfish are dominant with an excellent size distribution.
+- Catfishes: Substantial Blue Catfish and Channel Catfish populations are present in Gibbons Creek Reservoir.
+Blue Catfish are dominant with an excellent size distribution.

-- An access-point creel survey will be conducted in the spring of 2015.
+- An access-point creel survey will be conducted in the spring of 2019.